BACompton/csce274_04/README.txt

 ----------------
 - robot_inf.py -
 ----------------
-    Dependences:
+    Dependencies:
         - pySerial
         - serial_inf.py

-        PySerial will need to be installed on the system while serial_inf.py just need to be in the same directory as robot_inf.py.
+        PySerial will need to be installed on the system while serial_inf.py just needs to be in the same directory as robot_inf.py.

     Description:
         Robot_inf.py is an interface tailored specifically to the iRobot Create 2.
-In doing so, this module also contains specification for its OI such as:
+In doing so, this module also contains specifications for its OI such as:
             - Default Buad rate
             - Period for the sensor's update